Modern Slavery Policy

-Howard Tenens has adopted a statement of our corporate value on the prevention of modern slavery and human trafficking.
-The value statement governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.
+Howard Tenens has adopted a statement of our corporate values on the prevention of modern slavery and human trafficking.
+The values statement governs all our business dealings and the conduct of all persons or organisations with whom we contract directly or who we appoint to act on our behalf.

-We expect all or who have, or seek to have, a business relationship with Howard Tenens and/or any member of our Group, to familiarise themselves with our anti-slavery value and to act at all times in a way which is consistent with our anti-slavery value.
+We expect all who have, or seek to have, a business relationship with Howard Tenens and/or any associated company, to familiarise themselves with our anti-slavery values and to act at all times in a way which is consistent with these values.

-As part of our culture of good governance for good business, at Howard Tenens Ltd we operate to a set of core values which reflect our relationships with our principal stakeholder groups: customers, manufacturers, shareholders, suppliers and team members.
+As part of our culture of good governance, at Howard Tenens Ltd we operate to a set of core values which reflect our relationships with our principal stakeholder groups: customers, manufacturers, shareholders, suppliers and colleagues.
 We adopt a behavioural value for all our business relationships, reflecting our attitude to the exploitation of individuals in any form, and more particularly the offences under the Modern Slavery Act 2015.
 We are committed to opposing modern slavery in all its forms and preventing it by whatever means we can.
 We demand the same attitude of all who work for us and expect it of all with whom we have business dealings.